konveyor/konveyor.github.io/content/Tackle/manageapps.md

 The imported applications are displayed on the Application inventory page .

 ## Managing application imports
-Manage application imports on the Application import page of the Tackle web console.
+Follow the steps below to manage application imports on the Application import page of the Tackle web console.

 **Procedure**
 1. Open the Tackle web console.